 An Interior Monologue for solo viola, Edition HH, London

-The Clash of Icicles Against the Stars for accordion, sheng and flute, Edition HH, London
+The Clash of Icicles Against the Stars for sheng, accordion and flute, Edition HH, London

-Some Words for soprano and chamber ensemble, Edition HH, London
+Some Words for soprano and large ensemble, Edition HH, London

 Unifying Divisions for 17 saxophones, Edition HH, London

-The 5 Steps for 5 dancers, flute, violin and saxophone, Edition HH, London
+The 5 Steps for flute, violin, saxophone and 5 dancers, Edition HH, London

-Through a Glass Darkly for clarinet, accordion and trumpet, Edition HH, London
+Through a Glass Darkly for trumpet, clarinet and accordion, Edition HH, London

 Winged Links for string quartet, Edition HH Ltd., London